 Diane has received her Counselling Psychology Degree from Yorkville University and her Professional Coaching designation from Simon Fraser University.

 Diane is specialized to provide counselling for Depression, Anxiety, Couples and Relationship issues.
+Diane has also worked in career development for youth and career transitions for adults.
 Her expertise also includes helping her clients with work related stress and its impact on the family, relationships and their personal well-being.
 She uses a solution focused approach to work through conflicts and manage burnout.
 Diane knows the “corporate world” well and the challenge it often presents for individuals.

 Diane works with techniques from a variety of modalities including Cognitive Behavior Therapy, Emotionally Focused Therapy, and Dialectical Behavior Therapy.
 Her work is based on positive psychology.
 She focuses on her client’s strengths, virtues and considers their life circumstances in a holistic way: the biological, psychological and social/spiritual impacts.
 She helps her clients create a new vision and flourish to be their best self!

 Matt has extensive experience working with adolescents, young males, children, and families.
 He finds working with this demographic greatly impactful and rewarding.

 Matt started his career as a youth worker at the Burnaby School District where he was supporting youth with school and individual issues.
 After completing his Master’s Degree in Counselling Psychology, he started his career in counselling at a community agency where he provided therapy to children, youth, individuals, and families.